-yeq=R+d3-wx22H Eq.
-5
+yeq=R+2d3-wx22H Eq.
+6

 Given the location of the thrust, the arch can be checked for stability against rotation at any point by checking that the thrust acts within the middle third of the arch depth.
-Using relationships of coordinates similar to those in Figure 4, the checking equation becomes:
+Given the assumptions used to derive the location of the thrust as being just on the edge of unstable, for a uniformly loaded segmental arch, stability is automatically met.
+For asymmetric loadings, Equation 6 must be re-derived and, using relationships of coordinates similar to those in Figure 4, the checking equation becomes:

-R+d32-x2 < yeq < R+2d32-x2 Eq.
-6
+R+d32-x2 ≤ yeq ≤ R+2d32-x2 Eq.
+7

 Next the arch must be checked for resistance to sliding between voussoirs or at the skewback.
 Effectively, this is a measure of the amount of shear load at the joints and whether they would overcome friction, without regard to additional strength offered by bond to the mortar.
 This check is typically performed by comparing the angle at which thrust occurs to the angle of the normal to the voussoir surface (slope of the arch taken at the axis) at any point.
 For segmental arches where joints are radial, the difference in angles is the greatest at the skewback; therefore, this is the location where the most shear is developed.

-The friction coefficient for masonry without bond is conservatively 0.60, corresponding to a friction angle of approximately 31 degrees.
-Provided the difference in angles described above is less than 31 degrees, the joint resists sliding and the arch is stable.
+The friction coefficient for masonry can be taken as 0.45, corresponding to a friction angle of approximately 24 degrees.
+Provided the difference in angles described above is less than 24 degrees, the joint resists sliding and the arch is stable.

 The slope of the arch at the skewback can be determined by: